Thermosphere, Ionosphere, Mesosphere, Energetics, and Dynamics

 Mars-moon Exploration with GAmma rays and NEutrons (MEGANE) on the JAXA Martian Moons eXploration (MMX) Mission

 The Martian Moons eXploration (MMX) mission is in development by the Japan Aerospace Exploration Agency (JAXA).
-Planned for launch in 2024, MMX will visit both of the Martian moons, Phobos and Deimos, land on the surface of the larger moon Phobos, collect a surface sample, and then return that sample to Earth.
+Planned for launch in 2024, the MMX spacecraft plans to visit both of the Martian moons, Phobos and Deimos, land on the surface of the larger moon Phobos, collect a surface sample, and then deliver that sample to Earth.
 On behalf of NASA, APL is leading and building one of the spacecraft’s seven science instruments: a gamma-ray and neutron spectrometer named MEGANE (an acronym for Mars-moon Exploration with GAmma rays and NEutrons, pronounced 'meh-gah-nay).

-MEGANE means "eyeglasses" in Japanese, and the instrument will give MMX the ability to "see" the elemental composition of the moons by measuring the naturally emitted gamma rays and neutrons.
-These gamma rays and neutrons are generated by cosmic rays that continually strike and penetrate the surfaces and from natural radioactivity in the rocks that make up the Martian moons.
-MEGANE's compositional measurements will provide key information to help determine whether the Martian moons are captured asteroids or the result of a larger body hitting Mars.
-MEGANE data will also be used to study surface processes on the moons and to support site selection for the MMX-gathered samples that will be returned to Earth, providing critical context for the returned samples.
+MEGANE means "eyeglasses" in Japanese, and the instrument will give MMX the ability to "see" the elemental composition of Phobos by measuring the naturally emitted gamma rays and neutrons.
+These gamma rays and neutrons are generated by cosmic rays that continually bombard Phobos' surface and from natural radioactivity in its surface rocks.
+MEGANE's compositional measurements will provide key information to help determine whether Phobos is a captured asteroid or the result of a larger body hitting Mars.
+MEGANE data will also be used to study surface processes on Phobos and to support site selection for the MMX-gathered samples that will be delivered to Earth, providing critical context for those samples.

 Artist's concept of Japan's Mars Moons eXploration (MMX) spacecraft to study the Martian moons Phobos and Deimos.

-Graphic of MEGANE name, which means "eyeglasses" in Japanese
+Patch including the MEGANE name, which means "eyeglasses" in Japanese.

-Artist’s concept of the Japan Aerospace Exploration Agency's MMX mission to explore the two Martian moons; the inset shows MEGANE, the APL-built gamma-ray and neutron spectrometer that will measure the surface composition (Credit: APL/JAXA)
+Artist's concept of the JAXA MMX mission exploring the martian moon Phobos; the inset shows MEGANE, the APL-built gamma ray and neutron spectrometer that will measure the surface composition.